MacRumors 2026 Valentine's Day Gift Guide

 lego gameboy

 There are other LEGO sets that make for good gifts, even for people who aren't LEGO collectors.
 Anyone that likes a puzzle would probably like a LEGO set, and some have wide appeal.
-Here are a few I've gotten this year that would make for good gifts:
+Here are a few that would make for good gifts:

 • LEGO Super Mario Game Boy ($60) - This isn't a working Game Boy, unfortunately, but it does come with swappable screens and LEGO game cartridges.
 It is possible to make a working version if you're so inclined.

-• LEGO Botanicals Happy Plants ($19) - I'm a fan of the LEGO botanicals, and this set is small, inexpensive, and fun for the desktop.
+• LEGO Botanicals Happy Plants ($19) - LEGO botanicals work for everyone, even those who aren't LEGO fans.
+This set is small, inexpensive, and fun for the desktop.

-• LEGO Botanicals Hibiscus ($70) - All of the LEGO botanicals make good gifts (I'm gifting a set of flowers and a bonsai this year), but the hibiscus is a newer set that has a unique flower shape and it comes with a pot so it matches sets like the orchid.
+• LEGO Botanicals Hibiscus ($70) - All of the LEGO botanicals make good gifts, but the hibiscus is a newer set that has a unique flower shape and it comes with a pot so it matches sets like the orchid.
 Other great botanical options include the mini bonsais and the tiny plants set (a personal favorite).

 • LEGO Kingfisher ($40) - This set was a lot of fun to put together, and it makes a great desk display because of its bright colors.
 It would be nice for a bird lover.